 In spite of making less than 40 percent of his field goals for the first time in his college career, Davis was named the Final Four's Most Outstanding Player.

 Outside of that shooting performance, Davis was outstanding in nearly every way imaginable.
-As has been his custom, the forward anchored a Kentucky defense with six blocks, tying a record for most in a national championship game.
+As has been his custom, the forward anchored a Kentucky defense with six blocks, tying a record for a national championship game.
 He was also the man primarily responsible for UK's 43-35 edge on the glass, grabbing 16 rebounds, 12 of which came on the defensive end.
 Davis also added a team-high five assists.

 "About a month ago, I looked at them all and said, 'Tell me what you do to help us win when you're not scoring balls,' " Calipari said.
 "You saw (that) today with him."